-At the completion of mowing operation, thoroughly wash the machine with a garden hose without a nozzle so that excessive water pressure will not cause contamination and damage to the seals and bearings.
-Make sure that the radiator and oil cooler are kept free of dirt or grass clippings.
-After cleaning, it is recommended that the machine be inspected for possible hydraulic fluid leaks, damage or wear to the hydraulic and mechanical components, and the cutting unit blades checked for sharpness.
+After mowing, thoroughly wash the machine with a garden hose without a nozzle to prevent excessive water pressure from prevent contamination and damage to the seals and bearings.
+Ensure that the radiator and oil cooler are kept free of dirt or grass clippings.
+After cleaning, inspect the machine for possible hydraulic fluid leaks, damage, or wear to the hydraulic and mechanical components.
+Check the cutting unit blades to ensure that they are sharp and that the reel-to-bedknife contact is properly adjusted.

-Important: After washing the machine, move the Sidewinder mechanism from left to right several times to remove water between the bearing blocks and cross tube.
+Important: After washing the machine, move the Sidewinder mechanism from left to right several times to remove the water between the bearing blocks and the cross tube (model 03170 only).